What is Apache Iceberg?

 Best fit Multi-engine, multi-cloud setups Databricks-centric stacks Upsert-heavy pipelines, CDC

-Iceberg is the right choice when you care about engine portability and want to avoid coupling your table format to a specific vendor.
-Delta Lake is a perfectly good format if your organization is already deep in the Databricks ecosystem and staying there.
-Hudi tends to show up in pipelines with heavy upsert and change-data-capture requirements, where its record-level indexing is a genuine advantage.
+Iceberg is the right choice when engine portability matters and you want to avoid coupling your table format to a vendor.
+Delta Lake works well if you're deep in Databricks and staying there.
+Hudi tends to appear in heavy upsert and CDC pipelines, where its record-level indexing is a genuine advantage.

 Cloud and Platform Support